sfu-ireceptor/turnkey-service/README.md

 Once you have configured your selected access option, then you do the following:

 ```
+# First, set your directory to your hosting folder location
+cd /opt/ireceptor

-# Clone project using SSH...
+# Then, either clone project using SSH or...
 $ git clone git@github.com:sfu-ireceptor/turnkey-service.git

-# ...OR clone the projecdt with HTTPS
+# ... clone the projecdt with HTTPS
 $ git clone https://github.com/sfu-ireceptor/turnkey-service.git

 cd turnkey-service